Tihar full detail information

 DAY 03: Third day of Tihar is Gai Tihar and Laxmi Puja (cow and goddess of wealth)

 In the evening, a group of girls visit each house in the local community and play Bhailo.
-It is a tradition girls to go from house to house singing Tihar songs.
-Girls will give blessings and the residents of the house give selroti, sweets, money and other foodstuff in return.
+It is a tradition for girls to go from house to house singing Tihar songs.
+Girls will give blessings and the residents of the house give selroti, sweets, money, and other foodstuff in return.
 The girls share foodstuff and money received from people among themselves.

 Bhailo

-DAY 04: Fourth day of Tihar is Govardhan puja and Mha puja (oxen puja and worshipping own body)
+DAY 04: The Fourth day of Tihar is Govardhan puja and Mha puja (oxen puja and worshipping own body)

 The fourth day is for the draught animal, oxen.
-People of some community use cow dung to make goverdan mountains and Govardhan Puja is performed by worshipping it.
+People of some communities use cow dung to make goverdan mountains and Govardhan Puja is performed by worshipping it.
 During this day the Newa community of Nepal especially in Kathmandu valley performs Mha Puja.
 This is dedicated to oneself, Mha means body and Puja means worship.
-Newa people worship their own body for good health.
+Newa people worship their own bodies for good health.
 It is the day beginning of the Nepal Sambat Calendar.
 Nepal Sambat is the national lunar calendar of Nepal.

 DAY 05: Fifth day of Tihar is Bhai tika (Brother’s Day)

-Last day is celebrated as Bhai tika (Brother’s Day) on Dwitiya of Kartik Sukla Paksha every year and sister performs certain rituals for long life of her younger brother.
+The last day is celebrated as Bhai tika (Brother’s Day) on Dwitiya of Kartik Sukla Paksha every year and the sister performs certain rituals for the long life of her younger brother.
 Newa people celebrate this day as KIJA PUJA, kija means younger brother in Newa language also known as Nepalbhasa.
 Elder sisters put tika on their brother’s foreheads.
 Bhai means younger brother in Nepali language.
-Actually, Bhai tika is done with elder sister and younger brother but these days people also do Bhai tika with elder brother who doesn’t have younger brother.
+Actually, Bhai tika is done with an elder sister and younger brother but these days people also do Bhai tika with an elder brother who doesn’t have a younger brother.
 Sisters pray to the God of death known as Yama for their brother’s long life and brothers bring gifts to their sisters.
+The festival ends with feasting.

 Story of Bhai Tika

+She started calling him from the kitchen but her brother didn’t come down.
+She wondered why her brother hadn’t woken up yet.
 Then she went to her brother’s room and saw that her brother was sick.
 She did Jaki Holi so that he might feel well.
-In Newa community Jaki Holi is a ritual with rice, people take a handful of rice to help eliminate bad spirits from one’s body.
-She did everything she could to make her brother helthy again but his health was not getting any better.
+In the Newa community, Jaki Holi is a ritual with rice, people take a handful of rice to help eliminate bad spirits from one’s body.
+She did everything she could to make her brother healthy again but his health was not getting any better.

 Now, they are at the end of the ritual and it’s time to take his brother away but the sister cries saying please don’t take my brother away.
 Yamaraj says I have eaten your salt and I’m impressed by your attempt so I will not take him today.
 From that day people started celebrating Bhai Tika every year.